Meet the Carter Reservoir Mustangs

 Widely esteemed trainer, Ray Berta, says“These are amazing horses!
 I’ve had the opportunity to work with two Carter horses who came off the range as youngsters and started them both under saddle.
 I find them to be very intelligent, willing to work with a human, and super good-natured.
 They have very comfortable gaits and the talent for many different uses.
 I would enjoy having a Carter horse as my own personal mount.”

 Protect and preserve the genetic, cultural and historical significance of America’s endangered Carter Reservoir Mustang Herd, one of the rarest and most unique mustang herds still living in the wild on the range they have roamed in North America for over 400 years.

 They have stripes!
 Stripes on their legs, backs, shoulders, bellies, and elsewhere.
 There are very few wild mustang herds within the United States that exhibit these fascinating primitive dun characteristics as strong as the Carter Reservoir wild horse herd.

-Preservation is a must and protection of this wild horse herd is vital to the survival of their unusual coloration and the Spanish Iberian ancestry as found through CRMI's 2015 mitochondrial DNA testing.
+Preservation and protection of this wild horse herd are vital to the survival of their unusual coloration and the Spanish Iberian ancestry as found through CRMI's 2015 mitochondrial DNA testing.